This post was reviewed and updated on July 6, 2020

 If you’re considering invoice factoring, it’s also a good idea to become familiar with invoice financing.
 Though they aren’t identical, you’ll find that the two terms may be used interchangeably.

-Instead of selling your invoices or account receivables, as is the case with factoring, invoice financing allows you to borrow against outstanding accounts.
+Instead of selling your invoices or account receivables, as is the case with factoring, invoice financing allows you to borrow against outstanding accounts—in other words, your Accounts Receivable acts as kind of a collateral on your loan and you collect from your own customers, rather than the factor.
 Once your client(s) pay you, you’ll repay the lender the agreed upon value plus and fees or interest.

-The two terms are often used interchangeably by some — incorrectly so.
+The two terms are often used interchangeably by some — but they are not the same thing.
 Though they both leverage your invoices, invoice financing or accounts receivable financing allows you to borrow against outstanding accounts.
 Once your customer(s) pay you, you’ll repay the lender the agreed upon value plus any fees or interest.
 Financing does not result in a sales transaction.

 Industries where invoice factoring is common

-The nature of factoring makes it better suited for some industries more so than others.
-If your accounts receivable don’t operate on a 30,60, or 90-day payment cycle, then factoring likely won’t be the right move.
+The nature of factoring makes it better suited for some industries more than others.
+If your accounts receivable don’t operate on a 30-,60-, or 90-day payment cycle, then factoring likely won’t be the right option for you.
+Some of the industries were factoring is a good fit include:

 - Tech & IT companies